cybertec-postgresql/pgwatch2/README.md

 3. If using the Web UI also set the first two parameters (--datastore and --pg-metric-store-conn-str) there, if wanting to clean up data via the UI.

+NB!
+The schema rollout script activates "asynchronous commiting" feature for the metrics storing user role by default!
+If this is not wanted (no metrics can be lost in case of a crash), then re-enstate normal (synchronous) commits with:
+`ALTER ROLE pgwatch2 IN DATABASE $MY_METRICS_DB SET synchronous_commit TO on`

 # Usage (Docker based, for file or ad-hoc based see further below)